 57-58 characters seems to be the standard, the May 2016 redesign increased page title length to 70 characters.

 Write Unique Website Page Titles

-I’ll keep this simple.
 Every page on your website needs to have a unique page title.
 Google frowns upon duplicate page titles — as they should.
 The page title tells users what your page is about.
 If two (or more) web pages have the same page title, it’s difficult for users to know which page they want to read.

-So if you want a better optimized web page, make sure every page has a unique page title.
+If you want a better optimized web page, make sure every page has a unique page title.